openafs-contrib/ansible-openafs/docs/source/roles/server.rst

   default: yes

 afs_server_netinfo
-  A single string, or a list of strings, to set the contents of the server ``NetInfo`` configuration file.
+  A single string (or list of strings) to set the contents of the server ``NetInfo`` configuration file.
 This file specifies which addresses or subnetworks should be used for server communication.
-A specific address can be forced by specifying a ``f `` prefix.
+A specific address can be forced by specifying a ``f`` prefix.

 afs_server_netrestrict
   A single string, or a list of strings, to set the contents of the server